Graduate Fellows 2021-2022

 Scott Harris

 Scott Harris is a Ph.D. candidate in English at Rutgers University.
 His research and teaching focus on twentieth- and twenty-first-century British literature and culture.
 His dissertation, “English Variety: Popular Theatrical Culture and Localist Form in the Post-Consensus Novel,” analyzes the sociopolitical function of popular theatrical forms as they appear in the work of Salman Rushdie, Angela Carter, Sarah Waters, and Ian McEwan.
-It suggests that contemporary fiction, marked by the decline of imperialism and post-war social consensus, takes up the popular theater in order to provide alternatives to cosmopolitan and democratic forms of inclusion in an age characterized by sociopolitical division.
+It suggests that contemporary fiction, marked by the decline

 Man Kaplan

 Man Kaplan is a PhD candidate interested in the values, stakes, and symptoms of dominant and dissident modes of knowledge production.
 These interests inform Man's everyday life, activism, pedagogy, and dissertation research, which concerns the trope of discovering, coloniality, whiteness, and possibilities for academic reparations and decolonization.
-Man is currently a participant in the PreDoctoral Leadership Development Academy, and holds an MA in Sociology (Rutgers), an MA in Humanities and Social Thought (NYU), a BA in Sociology and Mathematics (Vassar), and a graduate certificate in Women and Gender Studies (Rutgers).
-If seemingly preoccupied, Man is most likely dreaming of transdisciplinary education, social transformation, cheese, or really big dogs.
+Man is currently a participant in the PreDoctoral Leadership Development Academy, and holds an MA in Sociology (Rutgers), an MA in Humanities and

 Graduate Fellows 2018-2019